CURRENT RESEARCH AT THE UNIVERSITY OF MINNESOTA

 Ulcerative Colitis

-Ulcerative colitis in an inflammatory disease of the colon and one of the two major types of inflammatory bowel disease (the other one is Crohn’s disease).
+Ulcerative colitis in an inflammatory disease of the colon.
 It affects ~ 500,000 people in the US alone.
 Ulcerative colitis is associated with a different microbial composition in the colon, although it is not clear whether that is the result or the cause of inflammation.
 It may be both.
-All currently available therapies target the immune system to lower the inflammation, and these treatments unquestionably help many patients.
-However, the responses are often incomplete or fail altogether.
-Also, none of these treatments targeting the immune system are curative.
+The clinical interventional trials are led by Dr. Byron Vaughn Link to Clinical Trial

-Post-IMT diet in recurrent Clostridioides difficile infections
+Post-FMT diet in recurrent C. difficile infection

 Crohn’s Disease

+Crohn’s disease is an inflammatory disease that can affect different parts of the gastrointestinal tract.
 We are developing microbiota-based therapeutics to target the gut microbiome in different challenging situations caused by Crohn’s disease.
 The clinical interventional trials are led by Dr. Byron Vaughn.
+Link to Clinical Trial

 Food Allergies

 Dr. Rima Rachid at the Boston Children’s Hospital is leading the clinical trials investigating microbiota transplant therapy for food allergies.
+Patients with food allergies have been shown to have an altered composition of gut microbiome.
+Understanding of these mechanisms is critical to development of microbiota-based therapies for food allergies.
+Link to Clinical Trial

 Pitt Hopkins Syndrome